publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(2) __Propac report on separate urban payment rates.—__

->     The Prospective Payment Assessment Commission shall evaluate the desirability of maintaining separate DRG prospective payment rates for hospitals located in large urban areas (as defined in section 1886(d)(2)(D)) of the Social Security Act \[subsec. (d)(2)(D) of this section\]) and in other urban areas, and shall report to Congress on such evaluation not later than January 1, 1989.
+>     The Prospective Payment Assessment Commission shall evaluate the desirability of maintaining separate DRG prospective payment rates for hospitals located in large urban areas (as defined in section 1886(d)(2)(D)) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(2)(D)][/us/usc/t42/s1395ww/d/2/D]\]) and in other urban areas, and shall report to Congress on such evaluation not later than January 1, 1989.

 >     “(3) __Report on adjustment for non-labor costs.—__

->     The Prospective Payment Assessment Commission shall perform an analysis to determine the feasibility and appropriateness of adjusting the non-wage-related portion of the adjusted average standardized amounts under section 1886(d)(3) of the Social Security Act \[subsec. (d)(3) of this section\] based on area differences in hospitals’ costs (other than wage-related costs) and input prices.
+>     The Prospective Payment Assessment Commission shall perform an analysis to determine the feasibility and appropriateness of adjusting the non-wage-related portion of the adjusted average standardized amounts under section 1886(d)(3) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(3)][/us/usc/t42/s1395ww/d/3]\] based on area differences in hospitals’ costs (other than wage-related costs) and input prices.
 The Commission shall report to the Congress on such analysis by not later than October 1, 1989.”

  __Special Rule for Urban Areas in New England__

 [Pub.
 L. 100–203, title IV, § 4009(i)][/us/pl/100/203/s4009/i], Dec.
 22, 1987, [101 Stat.
 1330–58][/us/stat/101/1330-58], as amended by [Pub.
 L. 100–360, title IV, § 411(b)(8)(C)][/us/pl/100/360/s411/b/8/C], July 1, 1988, [102 Stat.
 772][/us/stat/102/772], provided that:

-> “In the case of urban areas in New England, the Secretary of Health and Human Services shall apply the second sentence of section 1886(d)(2)(D) of the Social Security Act \[subsec. (d)(2)(D) of this section\], as amended by section 4002(b) of this subtitle, as though 970,000 were substituted for 1,000,000.”
+> “In the case of urban areas in New England, the Secretary of Health and Human Services shall apply the second sentence of section 1886(d)(2)(D) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(2)(D)][/us/usc/t42/s1395ww/d/2/D]\], as amended by section 4002(b) of this subtitle, as though 970,000 were substituted for 1,000,000.”

  __Rural Health Medical Education Demonstration Project__